Moorland: Argentina and Chile

+Brazil

+Brazil's "moorland" or high-altitude grassland ecosystems, known as Campos Rupestres (rupestrian grasslands), are biodiverse, rocky, and often misty environments located mostly in the Espinhaço Range of Minas Gerais and Bahia.
+These unique areas are characterised by nutrient-poor, shallow soils, high levels of biodiversity and endemic species.

 Colombia

 Colombia is one of only three countries in the world to be home to páramo (tropical moorland) and more than 60% of the paramo regions are found on its soil.